 On arriving in Germany in 1969, Kono continued to bombard Hoffman with ideas and information, but he was disappointed that York had not fulfilled its part of their agreement over the knee and waist bands.
 Perhaps to induce a response, he observed to Bob on 9 September that Weider had "joined the bandwagon" and that he had been approached by "several companies to endorse their product and work with them to get percentage.
 In all fairness to you I have held off the decision but I will decide by the end of this month."
-Also, Adidas approached Tommy about designing a new weightlifting shoe.
+Also, approached Adidas Tommy about designing a new weightlifting shoe.
 "As I have said before I get some pretty good ideas and I would like to work with you for York but sometime this becomes rough when my good nature is taxed too much."55 Not only did Tommy not abandon York, but he continually sought a closer association.
 In October, he proposed an experiment with identical twins, Otto and Ewald Spitz, whom he had encountered in his coaching.
 The difference in muscularity between Ewald, who had been training "hit-or-miss" with weights for six years and Otto, who was a runner, was striking.
-"My project," he explained to
+"My project," he explained to period, Kono reported that in "13 months of training Otto made exceptional gains."
+But the real story was one of commitment.
+"While Otto had the desire to improve, he did.
+But once that desire left him he could not continue to improve."56